LoicMarechal/GMlib/README.md

 - `make install`

 Optionally, you may download some sample meshes to run the examples:
-- Manually download files from the *Git LFS* repository: [sample files](https://github.com/LoicMarechal/GMlib/tree/master/sample_meshes)
+- manually download files from the *Git LFS* repository: [sample files](https://github.com/LoicMarechal/GMlib/tree/master/sample_meshes)
-- Move them into /opt/GMlib/sample_meshes/
+- move them into /opt/GMlib/sample_meshes/
-- Uncompress them `lzip -d *.meshb.lz`
+- uncompress them `lzip -d *.meshb.lz`
-- You may now enter /opt/GMlib/examples directory and run the various examples
+- you may now enter /opt/GMlib/examples directory and run the various examples

 # Usage
 The GMlib is written in ANSI C with some parts in OpenCL.